kuukitenshi/ThesisMan__Software-Systems-Construction/Readme.md

 - ```fc58640@alunos.fc.ul.pt``` - Student

 ---
-# Compilation and execution of the project:
+## Compilation and execution of the project

 To initialize docker containers (springBootApp and mySQL) simply run the command:
 ```bash